Best Places to Visit in Dublin: Check Out Some Must-Visit Local Attractions

 Dublin Bay

 The Dublin Bay is one of the most visited places in the city.
 It is a C-shaped inlet of the Irish Sea on the eastern coast of Ireland.
-The width of the bay is around 10 kilometres wide.
-UNSECO has listed Dublin Bay as a biosphere reserve recognizing its unique ecological habitat and biodiversity.
+The width of the bay is around 10 kilometres.
+UNESCO has listed Dublin Bay as a biosphere reserve, recognizing its unique ecological habitat and biodiversity.
 The other attractive points here are the coastal towns like Howth and Dun Laoghaire.
 You can spend your time enjoying fresh seafood, watching beautiful seascapes, and breathing sea air.

 Kilmainham Gaol

 Kilmainham Gaol was originally a prison in Kilmainham, Dublin, Ireland.
 The place was turned into a museum later by the Irish government.
-Most of the Irish revolutionaries which also included the leaders of the 1916 Easter Rising, were imprisoned and executed in Kilmainham Gaol ordered by the then UK government.
+Most of the Irish revolutionaries who also included the leaders of the 1916 Easter Rising, were imprisoned and executed in Kilmainham Gaol, ordered by the then UK government.
 It is a symbol of the Irish struggle for independence.

 FAQs